40 of the Best Ways to Homeschool in the Car

 When we’re talking about creative carschooling versus regular assignments, I still have to be thoughtful and prepared as the homeschool mom in charge of learning.
 This is especially true when we have a long drive ahead and I plan to absolutely count our time as more than educational fun.

-Let me stop here and mention that you can certainly do educational things just for fun to pass the time on a family drive.
-In fact, we often do that to keep busy kids occupied.
+Let me stop here and mention that you can undoubtedly do educational things just for fun to pass the time on a family drive.
+We often do that to keep busy kids occupied.
 Homeschooling in the car is different than that, though.
 It’s a plan to do things that can count toward the daily plan for a school day that’s strong in academics.

 Have a Carschooling Plan

-In order for carschooling to actually count as schoolwork, I typically think ahead of time about the activities we’ll do.
-This allows me to grab any necessary supplies, as well as specifically plan to span several academic subjects.
+For carschooling to count as schoolwork, I typically plan the activities ahead of time.
+This allows me to grab any necessary supplies and specifically plan to cover several academic subjects.

 Of course, how many activities I plan greatly depends on how long we’ll be in the car and how many subjects need to be covered that day.
-For instance, if we had plenty of time to complete math and language arts before hopping in the car, there is no need for me to plan extra carschooling activities for those subjects.
+For instance, if we had plenty of time to complete math and language arts before hopping in the car, I would not need to plan extra carschooling activities for those subjects.

 Much like I keep a basket of rotating morning time activities, I also rotate through carschooling activities.
-Having a list of ideas and a box full of special supplies at the ready is the key to a successful plan for meaningful academic work in the car.
+A list of ideas and a box full of unique supplies are the keys to a successful plan for meaningful academic work in the car.

 Activities of Homeschooling in the Car